 This can sometimes be a problem when it comes to the intrinsically connected areas of Michigan DUI law and driver’s license restoration and clearance cases, because both involve situations where people are emotionally invested.
 Every person arrested for a DUI is understandably concerned about what will happen to him or her, and everyone who has lost their license for multiple DUI’s really wants to get it back as soon as possible, because it’s hard to get along without one.

-The internet is full of misleading and outright wrong information about the law, and that can stress a person out as he or she tries to sort through it.
+The internet is full of inaccurate, misleading and even outright wrong information about the law, and that can stress a person out as he or she tries to sort through it.
 Despite that, and human nature being what it is, some people can’t resist plowing through website after website, and getting themselves more confused than when they started.
 Others read just enough to wind up thinking they they’ve actually learned something, when, in fact, all they’ve done is become misinformed, thereby proving the old adage that “a little knowledge is a dangerous thing.”

-Let’s look at a DUI situation for a moment: The average person who gets a single drunk driving charge will, understandably, be a bit freaked out over it, and, more than anything in the world, would love to find a way to just make the whole thing go away.
+Let’s look at a DUI situation for a moment: The average person who gets a single drunk driving charge will, not surpirsingly, be a bit freaked out over it, and, more than anything in the world, would love to find a way to just make the whole thing go away.
 It’s with this on their minds that such people start looking around online…

 And what they find, right away, are plenty of legal websites ready to sell their services to somehow make their whole OWI (Operating While Intoxicated) case get dismissed…